3 quick tips for starting the school year on the right financial track

 Here are some key savings goals to start planning for now:

-- Next summer: If money has been the constant obstacle to achieving your ideal summer vacation, now’s the time to change that.
+- Next summer: If money has been the constant obstacle to achieving your summer goals, now’s the time to change that.
 How much do you need to save?
 Let’s say your goal is to put away $5,000.
 Divide that goal across 10 months.
 That’s $500 a month (or just under $17 a day).
-Definitely doable—especially once you’ve got your debt situation under control.
+Definitely not impossible—especially once you’ve got your debt situation under control.
+If saving $500 a month is too steep for you right now, start with as much as you can comfortably afford.
+As long as you’re saving something at the end of the day, you’ll be well ahead of where you are right now.

-- Pension buyback: If you’re returning from leave, you may want to consider buying back pension credits to ensure you retire with your maximum pension benefit.
+- Pension buyback: If you’re returning from any type of leave, you may want to consider buying back pension credits to ensure you retire with your maximum pension benefit.
 If you’re a full-time education member paying into OTPP, a year’s pension buyback typically costs between $6,000 and $12,000.
-While that’s a sizeable amount of money, the good news is that you have 5 years from the end of your leave to pay for it.
+While that’s a sizeable amount of money, the good news is you have 5 years from the end of your leave to pay for it.
+Learn more about OTPP and OMERS pension buybacks.

-- Emergency fund: Financial experts, including our very own Certified Financial Planner professionals, recommend saving up enough to cover at least 3 to 6 months’ worth of expenses for any financial emergencies.
-You only have to look at recent government changes that have impacted the education community to see how important it is to prepare for any sudden financial challenges.
+- Emergency fund: Financial experts (including our very own Certified Financial Planner professionals) recommend saving enough to cover 3 to 6 months’ worth of expenses for any financial emergencies.
+You only have to look back at the last 18 months to see how important it is to prepare for any sudden financial challenges.

 #3: Remember to take advantage of educator-specific perks.